 A secured loan is a loan that you take out which is ‘secured’ against your property i.e. the property is used as collateral.
-With these loans you can borrow larger sums of money and over a longer term as they can secure the borrowing against an asset.
+With these loans, you can borrow larger sums of money over a longer term as they can secure the borrowing against an asset.
 You must be aware that if you do not make the repayments the property could be repossessed.

 Why would you take out a secured loan?

 Personal loans typically range from £1,000 to £25,000 and over a maximum term of 5 years.
-However with a secured loan you can borrow higher amounts, depending upon the property value and equity, and you could borrow this money over a longer term, of say 25 years for example, depending upon your age and affordability.
+However with a secured loan, you can borrow higher amounts, depending upon the property value and equity, and you could borrow this money over a longer term, of say 25 years, for example, depending upon your age and affordability.

-If for example you wanted to carry out some large home improvements such as converting the loft whilst also extending the property, the cost of this may be £50,000 plus.
+If for example, you wanted to carry out some large home improvements such as converting the loft whilst also extending the property, the cost of this may be £50,000 plus.
 A secured loan could allow you to borrow this large sum of money and spread the monthly payments over a longer term.

 Debt consolidation is another area where people may choose to take out a secured loan.
 Many people have high amounts of borrowing on credit cards at interest rates of 18% plus, so you could potentially reduce your outgoings by consolidating the debt into a secured loan over a suitable term.
-Please note that there are many pros and cons with using a secured loan to debt consolidate and you need to get advice in this area.
+Please note that there are many pros and cons to using a secured loan to debt consolidate and you need to get advice in this area.

-If you are in an initial fixed rate or discounted rate period, you may have an ERC (Early Repayment Charge) to pay therefore a secured loan could be a more cost effective route than a remortgage.
+If you are in an initial fixed-rate or discounted rate period, you may have an ERC (Early Repayment Charge) to pay therefore a secured loan could be a more cost-effective route than a remortgage.

-Maybe your current mortgage is with a high street lender and you have recently had some bad credit registered, therefore it may be better to leave the majority of your borrowing a high street lender and just borrow the extra separately as a secured loan.
+Maybe your current mortgage is with a high street lender and you have recently had some bad credit registered, therefore it may be better to leave the majority of your borrowing to a high street lender and just borrow the extra separately as a secured loan.